thisisbrad/how-does-one-unit-test/README.md

 [![CircleCI](https://circleci.com/gh/thisisbrad/how-does-one-unit-test/tree/master.svg?style=svg)](https://circleci.com/gh/thisisbrad/how-does-one-unit-test/tree/master)

+## Node Testing for Hacktoberfest 2020

+This is a basic group of Node routes and Mongo models setup for testing.
+You're welcome to create a test suite for the routes and models.
+Create a issue outlining the tests you aim to complete, then submit a PR that covers it.

 Describe basic unit testing in NodeJS.
 This project is a simple Express server using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/) for testing.
 This working example has been built for students wanting to write tests on open source projects during [Hacktoberfest](https://hacktoberfest.digitalocean.com/) for practice with testing and contributing.

 ##### Table of Contents